Engee documentation

 Morphological operations, part 2

-In this demonstration, we'll look at morphological operations such as filling, poking, and border cleaning.
+In this demo, we will look at morphological operations such as filling, puncturing, and clearing borders.

 Let's start by connecting the necessary libraries.